-Business-friendly features: Chalkboard allows you to set pre-written messages to calls you might miss with auto-reply and send automated business review requests to your contacts.
+Business-friendly features: Chalkboard allows you to set pre-written messages to calls you might miss with auto-reply and send automated messages to callers.

 No device needed: Why buy additional hardware or landlines when you can get a virtual number that can work on any connected device?